rcdilorenzo/repeatex/README.eex.md

 ![Repeatex](logo.png)

 Repeatex is a library for parsing, scheduling, and formatting repeating events.
 It handles many different expressions from "daily" to "on the 2nd tuesday and 4rd thursday of every other month".
-See [Usage](#usage) and [Examples](#example) for more detail.
+See [Usage](#usage) and [Examples](#examples) for more detail.
+It also can act as a validator / formatter for a JSON client which is described in the [Integration with Phoenix](#integration-with-phoenix) section.

 # Usage